jjssn/chart-releaser-action/README.md

 - `charts_dir`: The charts directory
 - `skip_packaging`: This option, when populated, will skip the packaging step.
 This allows you to do more advanced packaging of your charts (for example, with the `helm package` command) before this action runs.
 This action will only handle the indexing and publishing steps.
 - `mark_as_latest`: When you set this to `false`, it will mark the created GitHub release not as 'latest'.
+- `distribute_charts`: When you set this to `true`, it will push charts to a remote registry (OCI).
+See distribute charts example furher down.

 ### Environment variables